 Waipu Glow Worm Cave

-An unscheduled visit brought us to the Waipu Caves area features a karst / limestone landscape and weathered rocks.
-The term “karst” refers to a type of topography that is formed over limestone, dolomite or gypsum by solution of the rock and is characterised by closed depressions or sinkholes, caves and underground drainage.
+An unscheduled visit brought us to the Waipu Caves area features a karst/limestone landscape and weathered rocks.
+The term “karst” refers to a type of topography that is formed over limestone, dolomite or gypsum by the solution of the rock and is characterised by closed depressions or sinkholes, caves and underground drainage.

 This was shot with torchlight shining to capture the image.
 You can see the green light spots behind, which are the light of glow worms.

 A small section of the glow worms on the cave ceiling, all these are bioluminescence – light generated not by battery but insects.
-It’s simply amazing! imagine, the entire caves ceiling filled with them , just like looking at a starry night skies.
+It’s simply amazing! imagine, the ceiling of the entire cave filled with them, just like looking at a starry night sky.

 Without the torchlight, that’s what we see in the cave in total darkness.
 I mean 100% total darkness.
-This pictures was shot at ISO 12800
+This picture was shot at ISO 12800

-From the Waipu caves, 1.5hrs drive took us to the beautiful coastal town of Paihia, this is the gateway town to the Bay of Islands, the northern most part of New Zealand.
+From the Waipu caves, a 1.5hrs drive took us to the beautiful coastal town of Paihia, this is the gateway town to the Bay of Islands, the northernmost part of New Zealand.